 The primary source of the Company's liquidity is cash flows from operations.
 Due to the seasonality of the Company's business, we have historically realized a significant portion of the cash flows from operating activities during the second half of the fiscal year.
-Retail operations sales are the key operating cash component, providing 94.6%, 95.7% and 96.2% of total revenues in fiscal 2015, 2014 and 2013, respectively.
+Retail operations sales are the key operating cash component, providing 94.6%, 94.6% and 95.7% of total revenues in fiscal 2016, 2015 and 2014, respectively.

-Operating cash inflows also include revenue and reimbursements from the Wells Fargo Alliance and former Synchrony Alliance and cash distributions from joint ventures.
+Operating cash inflows also include revenue and reimbursements from the Wells Fargo Alliance and former Synchrony Alliance and cash distributions from joint ventures (excluding returns of investments).
 Operating cash outflows include payments to vendors for inventory, services and supplies, payments to employees and payments of interest and taxes.